 Bargain Bin: Below you will find links to items related to today’s article.

-RAVPower 15W Solar Charger with Dual USB Ports: This compact, three panel, solar charger will charge two devices at once, including tablets, smartphones, Kindles, and even AA/AAA battery charges.
+RAVPower 15W Solar Charger with Dual USB Ports: This compact, three panels, the solar charger will charge two devices at once, including tablets, smartphones, Kindles, and even AA/AAA battery charges.
 Value priced at about $60.

 RAVPower® 3rd Gen Deluxe 15000mAh External Battery: Use the sun to power an external battery pack.
 By doing so, you will always have battery power to spare without being dependent upon electricity.
 Perfect to have on hand for dark, stormy days, night time, or when you don’t have the time to wait around for a full charge in the sun.